se-edu/learningresources/contents/csharp/IntroductionToCSharp.md

 //Get amount of fuel left
 Double fuelLeft = car?.GetFuel() ??
 0;
 //Explanation:
+//If car is not null, one can expect the statement to evaluate to car.GetFuel().
-//car?.GetFuel() evaluates to null when car is null.
+//If car is null, car?.GetFuel() evaluates to null
-//?? operator sees null, so the expression defaults to 0.
+//?? operator sees null, so the entire expression defaults to 0.
 ```

 ### Default Interface Implementations

-Sometimes classes have a common interface but do not have a common ancestor and require the same method implmentation.
+Sometimes classes have a common interface but do not have a common ancestor and require the same method implementation.
 A default implementation can be included in the interface to promote code reuse.
 Similarly, a certain class may not require certain methods listed in the interface.
 An example is a stub class that is required to implement an interface.
 A default method can be created with the `NotImplementedException`.